-- We work to create a learning environment where everyone feels valued, secure and motivated to learn. - We firmly believe that every member of our school community, including teaching and site staff, parents/carers and the wider community has a responsibility to teach children socially acceptable behaviour.
+We work to create a learning environment where everyone feels valued, secure and motivated to learn.

-- We aim to promote high standards by modelling positive behaviours at all times.
-Children learn by watching and observing our thoughts and actions. - We aim to encourage high standards of learning and behaviour emphasising praise and positive reinforcement. - We aim to ensure that all adults and children within our school community treat each other with mutual respect and consideration.
+- We firmly believe that every member of our school community, including teaching and site staff, parents/carers and the wider community has a responsibility to teach children socially acceptable behaviour. - We aim to promote high standards by modelling positive behaviours at all times.
+Children learn by watching and observing our thoughts and actions. - We aim to encourage high standards of learning and behaviour emphasising praise and positive reinforcement. - We aim to ensure that all adults and children within our school community treat each other with mutual respect and consideration. - As per Department for Education Behaviour in Schools 2024 "Corporal punishment by school staff is illegal in all circumstances."
+Corporal punishment is never expected or acceptable within the school.
+School staff should be models of good behaviour for the children to emulate, and act on the Headteacher's behalf in ensuring the school rules are clearly enforced and reported on.
+Staff are supported with effective classroom management strategies to ensure effective behaviour management.